top of page

 We've always felt that things could be a little better than they are.
 But let us explain from the start.

 We founded Jungle House in the memorable year of 2020.
-We found ourselves with a bit of time on our hands to appreciate Parasite winning Best Film at the Oscars, to give some much needed attention to some houseplants, and to watch the world start to unravel from the Covid-19 pandemic.
+We found ourselves with a bit of time on our hands to appreciate Parasite winning Best Film at the Oscars, to give some much-needed attention to some houseplants, and to watch the world start to unravel from the COVID-19 pandemic.
 The news headlines did not make for uplifting morning reading, as from the comfort of our (legally required to be in) home, we observed the horror that was the US political system, the rampant natural disasters stemming from climate change, and the desperate cries for help from the people waking up and finding that they have no job, no support, and no options.
-Our sudden new reality prompted a depressing but natural question: what's the point?
+Our sudden new reality prompted a depressing but natural question: What's the point?

 Faced with this, we had to make a choice.
-Give in to hopelessness and sink into the couch cushions, or take what skills and energy we had left to make the world a better place - for everyone, but also for ourselves.
-For every problem, we reasoned that there was someone somewhere working to solve it, we just hadn't found them yet.
-Realistically, we don't have the skills to engineer CO2 out of the atmosphere or lawyer our way to social equity, but we do have the ability to point a camera at the people who can, and give them a way to amplify their calling.
-The world isn't going to be saved by one superhero with unlimited strength (despite all the Marvel documentaries), but it is going to be saved by the millions of us who believe that together change will happen, and that there's no better time to start than now.We've always felt that things could be a little better, and in 2020, we figured we may as well start with ourselves and give it everything.
+Give in to hopelessness and sink into the couch cushions, or take what skills and energy we had left to try and make the world a better place — for everyone, but also for ourselves.
+For every problem, big and small, we reasoned that there was someone somewhere working to solve it; we just hadn't found them yet.
+Realistically, we don't have the skills to engineer CO2 out of the atmosphere or lawyer our way to social equity, but we do have the ability to point a camera at the people who can and give them a way to amplify their calling.
+The world isn't going to be saved by one superhero with unlimited strength (despite all the Marvel documentaries), but it is going to be saved by the millions of us who believe that together, change will happen and that there's no better time to start than now.
+We've always felt that things could be a little better, and in 2020, we figured we may as well start with ourselves and give it our best shot.

 Our logo, designed by Hugh Fletcher Cox in 2019.